-The legal right to protest is fundamental to our democracy.
-Only after tireless, sustained protest did Aboriginal and Torres Strait Islander people win the right to vote, did LGBT+ people achieve marriage equality, and did unions secure the eight hour work day.
+The legal right to protest is fundamental to the proper functioning of our democracy.
+Only after tireless, sustained protest did First Nations peoples win the right to vote, did LGBTIQ+ people achieve marriage equality, and did unions secure the eight-hour workday.

 Register as a legal practitioner willing to assist on the right to protest